 - A Hearst Foundations Endowment has supported 55 masters and DNP students in focusing on the care of older adults and their families.
 This support is ongoing.

-- The Frances Price - Hartford Center for Gerontological Nursing Excellence Quasi Endowment fund supports the faculty and PhD student Hartford Award for Research and Practice (HARP) program.
+- The Frances Price - Hartford Center for Gerontological Excellence Quasi Endowment fund supports the faculty and PhD student Hartford Award for Research and Practice (HARP) program.
 To date, three faculty pilot grants and three small awards to support the final phase of dissertation research have been awarded.
 This support is also ongoing.

 - Thirteen PhD students are currently enrolled with an interest in aging; 33 have graduated.